-Ravyn emphasized the need to understand Dancemakers' position in the Ontario dance milieu.
-The organization may be smaller in comparison with other cultural institutions in other disciplines, and it has not left a dance repertoire for future generations, but Dancemakers has its own legacy of influence.
-With Dancemakers on their CV, artists and artistic leaders have gone on to shape dance training, dance thinking and the definition of contemporary excellence.
+Ravyn emphasized the need to understand Dancemaker's position in the Ontario dance milieu.
+The organization may be smaller in comparison with other cultural giants, and it lacks a repertoire, but Dancemakers has left influential legacies.
+With Dancemakers on their CV, artists and artistic leaders have gone on to shape not only the definition of dance excellence, but dance training and dance thinking.